 The University of Dayton School of Education and Health Sciences seeks passionate individuals who have a strong interest in working with those with autism, emotional and behavioral disorders, ADHD or other types of behavioral health needs.

 The online ABA program can be completed in as little as two years and offers three start dates per year: September, January and May.
-The educator track is only offered each September.

 Your application will be evaluated holistically.
 It should include the following: